thiagoambiel/SimuladorICMC/README.md

 # Web Browser port of ICMC Processor Simulator

-A browser version of ICMC Processor simulator for faster and easily use, without any local installation process.
+This repository hosts a browser version of ICMC Processor simulator for faster and easily use, without any local installation process.

 - The simulator can be accessed through this [link](https://thiagoambiel.github.io/SimuladorICMC/).